gparonitti/cordova-plugin-supersonicads/README.md

 }, false);
 ```
-The you can use the following methods:
+Then you can use the following methods:

 ```javascript
   ssAds.showRewardedAd(placementName, claimSpace, successCallback, failureCallback);